 The potatoes add a buttery, creamy-on-the-inside-crispy-on-the-outside texture to this soup that gives you something to chew on and makes the soup feel even more satisfying and indulgent.

-Is creamy, cheesy, delicious, satisfying, and packed with veggies your kind of thing?
+Is a creamy, cheesy, satisfying, and plant-based meal your kind of thing?
 Perfect.
 Me too.
 Let's make some soup.

-- The only "rare-ish" ingredients in this soup are urfa pepper and nutritional yeast.
-Nutritional yeast (I'm sure many of you already have some) is easily found in the baking isle of most supermarkets.
-Urfa pepper can be ordered if it's not in your local market, or just leave it out and add more paprika.
+The only "rare-ish" ingredient in this soup is Urfa pepper which can easily be ordered if it's not something your local market keeps in stock.
+Or, if you prefer, you can leave it out entirely and add more paprika.